 Code Vein will be released on May 19, 2019.

 Code Vein was billed as the “Anime Souls” we’d always wanted, but after a slew of delays, the excitement for the game’s release waned.
-The game had mixed reviews, but after playing it, I’m left wondering why it didn’t get more attention.
+The game had mixed feedbacks, but after playing it, I’m left wondering why it didn’t get more attention.
 I stated it before in my in-depth evaluation of the game, but it bears repeating: Of all the Souls-likes, Code Vein offers the most detailed characterisation and party dynamics.
 Yes, the characters aren’t particularly distinctive or well-developed, but there is plenty of group banter and camaraderie, much like in a standard JRPG.
 And that’s exactly what this is: a Souls-style JRPG.
 Aside from the plot and characters, the fundamental combat and level design are also fantastic.
 With a fantastic torch-lighting dungeon and some of the game’s most spectacular moments, Code Vein boasts my favorite swamp level in any Souls-like to date.
 The picture mode is also much superior to what it should be, and it allows you to stop the game.

 From the Ashes – Remnant – August 16, 2019